 Dashboard Bling: An Overview of Marine Gauges

-Whether you are custom rigging a new boat, updating an older one or finishing a restoration project, gauges are a critical piece of your boat.
-Now, more than ever, consumers have a whole host of options.
+Whether you are custom rigging a new boat, simply updating an older boat or finishing a restoration project, gauges are a great way to add style with functionality.
+Now, more than ever, consumers have an array of options.
 If you’ve been seeing what is happening for new boats, where everything is digital, you can opt out of traditional dials all together and go with a digital screen.
-But, if you’re traditional then you will probably opt for gauges or some combination of screen and gauges.
+But, if you’re more traditional then you will probably look for dials or some combination of screen and dials.
 Here, I want to look at some of the options out there as well as look at how you can maybe save some money while upgrading your boat.
-For the purpose of this article, we like to focus on single engine performance boats but most of the products and ideas apply to many different setups.
+The options are overwhelming, so let’s see if we can break it down a bit.

-First, let’s assume two categories for this article: "high end" and "mid level."
+First, let’s assume two categories for this article: high end and mid level.
 There is a low end tier but let’s focus on quality products and consider the pros and cons of some of the gauges on the market.
 What differentiates the categories?
 Materials, internals and customization mainly.
 Marine gauges differ from auto or off road instruments in a few ways.
-Marine casings, brackets and fittings are made of more resilient materials to combat water exposure, including saltwater and being exposed to the elements.
+Marine casings and brackets are made of more resilient materials to combat water exposure, including saltwater.
 Lenses are capable of handling extreme humidity, heat, cold and moisture permeation.
 Dial faces have to resist UV exposure from the sun and be lit for night navigation.
-Features of high end speedometers include speed recall, incandescent lighting and data in the display as well as auto calibration.
-Marine gauges live in the toughest environment of all vehicles, so it stands to reason why they are so expensive.
-Here is an overview of some popular brands available.
+Marine gauges live in the toughest environment of all vehicles, which is why they are so expensive compared to non-marine gauges.
+Here is an overview of some of our favorite brands, in different price ranges, with great quality.

 Livorsi Marine (website)

-Livorsi leads the pack in customization.
-Many builders use Livorsi as original equipment (OE), like Formula, Cigarette, Donzi, Skater and many custom builders use them as well.
-With optional rims (mega, race and industrial), you can also add custom bezels to further compliment your dash.
-You can get custom colors and logos added for a nice touch.
+Livorsi leads the pack in customization, products and in general has great customer support.
+Many builders use Livorsi as OE, like Skater, Formula, Cigarette, Donzi and many other custom builders use them as well.
+With a plethora of options in even the standard colors, and designs, you can have a dash that really compliments your boat easily.
+If you want to get really specific, you can get custom colors on the dial, pointers, and private label logos added for a nice touch.
 Livorsi makes a full line of accessories and hardware as well.
 Mike Livorsi is the face of the company still and they are made in Grayslake, Illinois, USA.

-Livorsi offers custom gauge sets in any color and design. compliment modern dashes nicely.
+Livorsi offers custom gauge sets in any color and design.
+These Blue monster gauges, with SS rims and white bezels are sharp.

 Simple layout, clear numbers and super durable have AutoMeter as a leading gauge brand for high performance boats.
 (Platinum Pro-Comp Marine shown)